LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 4 2022-09-21 04:00:00+00:00   10.0
 ```

-We also replace the data fields from both sources with easily identifiable field names for easy follow-up and identification.
+We're renaming the data fields from both the airbox and EPA stations to names that are easier to understand and track.

 ```python
 Col_rename = {"s_d0":"PM25", "s_h0":"HUM", "s_t0":"TEM"}